tom-andersson/icenet-paper/README.md

 - Compute IceNet's ensemble-mean temperature scaling parameter for each lead time:
 `python3 icenet/compute_ensemble_mean_temp_scaling.py`.
 The new, ensemble-mean
-temperature-scaled sea ice probability (SIP) forecasts are saved to `data/forecasts/icenet/<dataloader_ID>/<architecture_ID>/icenet_sip_forecasts_tempscaled.nc`.
+temperature-scaled SIP forecasts are saved to `data/forecasts/icenet/<dataloader_ID>/<architecture_ID>/icenet_sip_forecasts_tempscaled.nc`.
 These forecasts represent the final ensemble-mean IceNet model used for the paper.

 ### 6) Analyse forecasts

 - `python3 icenet/analyse_heldout_predictions.py`.
-Loads the forecast data and computes
-forecast metrics, storing results in a global `pandas` DataFrame with `MultiIndex` `(model, ensemble member, lead time, target date)` and columns for each metric (binary accuracy and sea ice extent error).
+Loads the NetCDF forecast data and computes forecast metrics, storing results in a global `pandas` DataFrame with `MultiIndex` `(model, ensemble member, lead time, target date)` and columns for each metric (binary accuracy and sea ice extent error).
 Uses